JamesHuntCode/entrance.js/README.md

 # entrance.js
-entrance.js is a JavaScript plugin designed to make dynamically revealing groups of HTML elements a lot easier.
+entrance.js is a jQuery plugin designed to make dynamically revealing groups of HTML elements a lot easier.